CynosuraPlatform/Cynosura.Studio/README.md

 ## Overview

-Cynosura is a code generator that allows to quickly create projects with .NET and Angular.
+Cynosura is a code generator that allows to quickly create projects with .NET Core and Angular.

 Main features:
 1. Backend is written in .NET Core 3.1